-- Chapter 6: Cervical Lymph Nodes and Unknown Primary Tumors of the Head and Neck Occult head and neck tumor with cervical metastasis in level II/III lymph nodes without a p16 immunostain or with negative results and without an Epstein-Barr virus (EBV) encoded small RNAs (EBER) by in situ hybridization performed or with negative results are staged using Chapter 6 - Chapter 9: Nasopharynx
+• AJCC 8th Chapter 6: Cervical Lymph Nodes and Unknown Primary Tumors of the Head and Neck (Schema ID 00060: Cervical Lymph Nodes and Unknown Primary)

+Occult head and neck tumor with cervical metastasis in Levels I-VII, and other group lymph nodes without a p16 immunostain or with negative results and without an Epstein-Barr virus (EBV) encoded small RNAs (EBER) by in situ hybridization performed or with negative results are staged using Chapter 6.
+Assign primary site C760; code the schema discriminator accordingly.